fallow64/fallow64/README.md

 👋 Hello, I'm Austin.
-Welcome!

-I'm a CS student at the University of Wisconsin-Madison.
-Currently, I'm interning at the Center for High Throughput Computing as a Web Developer.
+I'm a developer studying CS at UW-Madison.
+I'm currently interning as a Web Developer at the Center for High Throughput Computing, where I build and maintain web applications to support scientific research.

 Nice to meet you!